LAStools/LAStools/bin/lastile_README.txt

 >> lastile -i *.las -o tile.las

 tiles all points from all files using the default tile size of 1000.

+>> lasindex -i *.laz -cores 8
+>> lastile -i *.laz -files_are_flightlines -buffer 25 -o tiles\tile.laz -cores 4

+spatially indexes all compressed LAZ files and then tiles them on 4 cores using the default tile size of 1000 and a buffer of 25 while setting the point source ID of each point to the file number it is from.

 >> lastile -i *.las -full_bb -o tile.laz